dst-ws22/website/docs/project-description.md

 - Analysis
     - Descriptive statistics
     - Exploratory analysis
+- Visualizations
+    - Visualization ideas
-- Dashboard
+    - Save visualizations
-    - Mockup for a dashbaord
-- Conclusion
+- Conclusion and recommended action
 ```

 Below is a brief description of the sections to focus on in the draft.

-- *Introduction*: This section includes an introduction to the project motivation, a data dictionary and research question.
+- *Introduction*: This section includes an introduction to the project motivation, a data dictionary and (research) question.

 - *Setup*: Import all necessary Python libraries.

 - *Data*: Includes all data prepartion steps.

-- *Analysis*: Focus on the descriptive statistics and EDA.
+- *Analysis*: Descriptive statistics and EDA.
 Interpret the results.

+- *Visualizations*: Includes multiple visualization ideas.

-- *Conclusion*: This section includes initial interpretations and conclusions drawn from the model.
+- *Conclusion and recommended action*: This section includes initial interpretations and conclusions drawn from the model.

 (peer-review-draft)=